killfoley/programming-scriptingproblems/README.md

 Visual Studio code was used to write, edit and run the code.
 <br/>https://code.visualstudio.com/
 <br/>
 <br/>The below image is a screen shot of visual studio code.
 The window is split into three.
-The left split shows the files/ folders contined in the current directory.
+The left split shows the files/ folders contained in the current directory.
 The middle split is where the code is written and the right split is the terminal (Mac OS) where the code is exectuded.
 <br/>
 <br/>![VSC screenshot](Images/visualstudiocode.png)